thatfuckingbird/hydownloader/docs/Tutorial.md

 subscribable and extracting keywords from them.
 This makes it possible to store these subscriptions not as URLs, but as a downloader plus keywords pair, making subscription management much nicer and allowing for features such as directly adding subscriptions from your browser via Hydrus Companion.

+Each supported downloader has an associated URL pattern, where the given keywords will be filled in.
+The final URL obtained this way is then passed to gallery-dl.
+You can use the "downloaders" command of hydownloader-tools to list available downloaders and their URL patterns.

 You can still subscribe to sites that gallery-dl supports but hydownloader does not recognize the URL as subscribable, by using the `raw` downloader.
 For this downloader, the keywords field should contain the full URL for the gallery you want to subscribe to.